zorun/ansible-role-nsd/README.md

 ### TSIG keys

-    nsd_tsig_keys
+    nsd_tsig_keys [list of dict]

-List of TSIG keys.
-Each key must be a dictionary with the following attributes:
+Optional list of TSIG keys.
+Each TSIG key must be a dictionary with the following attributes:

   * `tsig_keyname`: name of this TSIG key.
 Note that in a master/slave DNS configuration, the name of the TSIG key must be the same on master and slaves!
 This name is also